 The purpose of these incentives is to support employers to build capacity and capability following the disruption of Covid-19, while creating high quality opportunities for individuals and equipping them with skills that are in demand.
 We’ve put together a set of FAQs to explain how the apprenticeship incentives work and how your business can benefit from them.

-1. Who can access the Government incentive payments?
+1. Who can access the employer incentive payments?

 2. What payments am I entitled to?

 3. What are the eligibility criteria?

-The eligibility criteria for these payments are as follows:
+The eligibility criteria for these incentive payments are as follows:

 - The apprentice must be a new employee to the business